JMStewart00/bangachain/web/modules/contrib/splide/docs/FAQS.md

   **Requires:**

   `Visible slides`, `Skin Grid` for starter, A reasonable amount of slides, Optionset with Rows and slidesPerRow = 1.
+If no`Display style` selected, default  to `Grid Foundation`.

   Avoid `autoWidth` and `autoHeight`.
 Use consistent dimensions.
   This is module feature, and offers more flexibility.
-  Available at `splide_views` plugin via Views UI or formatters via Field UI.
+  Available at `splide_views` plugin via Views UI, or formatters via Field UI.

 If you want to attach extra 3rd libraries, e.g.: image reflection, image zoomer, more advanced 3d carousels, etc.: